EV Charger Tax Credit 2026: What Changed After June 30

 State and utility incentives may still exist

 Federal credit changes do not automatically erase utility, city, state, or workplace incentives.
 Those programs have their own rules, funding, equipment requirements, and deadlines.
+Our EV charger rebates by state guide tracks the ones worth checking.

 Ask the installer to separate federal, state, utility, and manufacturer incentives line by line.